Skip to main content

 - Discuss ways to improve your system for monitoring the literature.

-- Help you effectively use databases such as PubMed, Web of Science, Embase, & databases outside your discipline.
+- Help you effectively use resources such as PubMed, Web of Science, PsycInfo, Google Scholar, & databases outside your discipline.

 - Assist with systematic reviews and other literature reviews.

-- Assist with searches for grant applications, IACUC protocols, presentations, and research challenges.
+- Assist with literature searches in support of grant applications, IACUC protocols, presentations, & research challenges.

-- Help you with citation management tools such as EndNote, Zotero, and Mendeley.
+- Help you with citation management tools such as EndNote, Zotero, & Mendeley.

 - Teach a workshop tailored to your group's needs.

-- Discuss strategies for documenting and describing the impact of your research or your group's research.
+- Discuss strategies for documenting and describing the impact of your research or a group's research.

-- Help you with publishing questions like identifying reputable journals and using ORCID iDs.
+- Help you with publishing questions on topics like reputable & predatory journals, preprints, and open access.

-- Help you with grant-related questions and tools like biosketches and the NIH public access policy.
+- Help you with grant-related questions on topics like biosketches, SciENcv, & the NIH public access policy.

 - Track down difficult-to-find information -- I love a challenge!